aswinmprabhu/github-pr-cli/README.md

   ghpr <title> [flags]

 Flags:
-  -b, --branch string   The branch from which to make the PR is to be made (default "master") -h, --help            help for ghpr
+  -b, --branch string   The branch from which the PR is to be made (default "master") -h, --help            help for ghpr
   -r, --remote string   Remote GitHub repo to which the PR is to be made (default "upstream")
 ```